You Can also purchase an Annual Subscription for just $54.95, to Earn UNLIMITED CEUs and Course Credits for an Entire

 The final lesson in this course focuses upon the details of how Care Management departments make decisions to approve or disapprove requested services, and how these decisions can impact your clients' recovery process.
 Such understanding is essential in order for EAP service providers to accommodate to this shift in treatment and counseling emphasis.

-NOTE: Part of the material in this course is similar to some of the material found in MODULE 201 of both of the FlexiCourses (4A and 5A).
+NOTE: Part of the material in this course has information found in MODULE 201 of both of the FlexiCourses (4A and 5A).
 So you can skip those, if you take this course.